pog87/PtitPrince/README.md

 ---

-Then I tried to replicate the plots from the [original post]([Micah Hallen](https://micahallen.org/2018/03/15/introducing-raincloud-plots/)), using Jupyter.
+Then I tried to replicate the plots from the original post by [Micah Hallen](https://micahallen.org/2018/03/15/introducing-raincloud-plots/), using Jupyter.

 ## Plans for the future: